PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

 column, or the left operand of a further ``|``.

-A short-cut handles the corner case of ``WHERE rv > 2`` on a query that touches no provenance-tracked relation: there is nothing to conjoin into, so the rewriter synthesises a single-row FROM-less SELECT to host the gate_cmp, and the result is a circuit that :sqlfunc:`probability_evaluate` reads directly.
+A short-cut handles the corner case of ``WHERE rv > 2`` on a FROM-less query (which touches no provenance-tracked relation): there is nothing to conjoin into, so the rewriter runs only the qual migration and splices a synthesised provenance column onto the single result row, and the result is a circuit that :sqlfunc:`probability_evaluate` reads directly.